indico/mereswine/README.md

-# Cephalopod
+# Mereswine

-With the Cephalopod package you'll be able to easily track and manage the various instances of your application, as well as analizing interesting statistical information.
+With the Mereswine package you'll be able to easily track and manage the various instances of your application, as well as analizing interesting statistical information.

 ## Installation (production)

-First of all, we recommend that you install Cephalopod in a virtual environment:
+First of all, we recommend that you install Mereswine in a virtual environment:

 ```sh
 $ virtualenv .venv